You're currently on:

 If you feel pain in any part of your body when you play golf, this article is for you.

 There is always something that can bring relief and let you play your best golf game without suffering.
-A lot of gear, including specialized golf braces, is available to sooth pain while protecting your muscles and joints for fun pain free golf.
+A lot of gear, including specialized golf braces

 The most common golf injuries are: back pain; elbow tendinitis; rotator cuff or shoulder pain; knee pain and wrist injuries.
-They are generally caused by overuse of the muscles and repeated movements, or by trauma.
+They are generally caused by overuse of the muscles and repeated movements or occasionally by trauma.

 Rotator Cuff or Shoulder Pain